dami-gingko-app/alignment/README.md

  ## Improvements
  This is a very basic application, there is much to improve and optimize.
- 1. Unit tests should be written for both the back and front ends.
+ 1. More unit tests should be written for both the back and front ends.
  2. Currently, an exact substring match is performed.
 However, exactness may not be needed.
 Going forward, this would probably utilize a more intelligent matching algorithm.
  3. Instead of reading off the assembly files in the 'resources' folder, we may want to make REST calls to NCBI instead.
 However, frequent calls to NCBI can experience outages.
 Another approach to this would be to do nightly downloads from NCBI.
 This data could be parsed into a database, perhaps an in-memory version.
+ 4. Exception handling and logging needs to be implemented.
  ...
 There are many, many more ways to scale and optimize this application, but I am running out of time.

 *** It's been great fun working on this app! ***